Cool-API-Inc/SimpleCarAPI/README.md

 ---

 ### Updating Features List
-Requires id parameter and takes optional booleans, if set, adds or removes coresponding feature (adds if "true" and removes if "false").
+Requires id parameter and takes optional booleans, if set, adds or removes corresponding feature (adds if "true" and removes if "false").
 Returns number of features affected (along with success status).

 ##### POST Parameters:
 1. id: the car to modify `[required]`